Sgombra è la sacra selva: Norma (V. Bellini)

 Josh Quinn, piano

 Noted for her “lovely tone and convincing dramatic arc” mezzo-soprano Anna Laurenzo has gained experience in a wide range of repertoire over her diverse career.
 In the spring of 2020, Ms. Laurenzo made her Off-Broadway debut understudying the role of Mrs. Van Buren and singing in the ensemble of the world premiere of Intimate Apparel at the Lincoln Center Theater by Ricky Ian Gordon and Lynn Nottage (postponed to 2022 due to COVID19).
 Additional recent engagements include a role and company debut as Dorabella in Così fan tutte with the Glacier Symphony followed by Dorabella with the Metropolitan Opera Guild and her Fall 2019 return to Chicago Opera Theater, performing the role of Meg Weathers in the Chicago premiere of Everest.
-In the spring of 2022, Ms. Laurenzo performed the role of Mrs. Van Buren in Intimate Apparel and will join The Metropolitan Opera roster to cover Pit Singer - Mezzo 1 and Mezzo 2 in Brett Dean’s Hamlet.
+In early 2022, Ms. Laurenzo performed the role of Mrs. Van Buren in Intimate Apparel and will join The Metropolitan Opera roster to cover Pit Singer - Mezzo 1 and Mezzo 2 in Brett Dean’s Hamlet.
 In 2022-2023, she will make her Asian debut with Musica Viva Limited as Elisabetta in Maria Stuarda and will make her debut with the Brooklyn Art Song Society in Erwin Schulhoff’s 3 Stimmungsblider, Op.
 12.